Magnetic Effects of Electric Current | Class 10 CBSE | Web Notes | Part 5: Electromagnetic Induction

 • The needle of the galvanometer shows a momentary deflection to the right.
 It indicates the presence of a current in the coil AB.
 The deflection becomes zero the moment the motion of the magnet stops.

-• If the south pole of the magnet is moved towards the end B, the deflections in the galvanometer would just be opposite to the previous case.
-When the coil & magnet are stationary, there is no deflection in galvanometer.
+• If the south pole of the magnet is moved towards the end B, the deflections in the galvanometer are opposite to the previous case.
+When both the coil and magnet are stationary, there is no deflection in the galvanometer.

-• Thus, this activity shows that motion of a magnet with respect to coil produces an induced potential difference, which sets up an induced electric current in the circuit.
+• Thus, this activity shows that the motion of a magnet with respect to a coil produces an induced potential difference, which sets up an induced electric current in the circuit.

-Galvanometer is an instrument to detect the presence of current in a circuit.
+• Galvanometer: An instrument to detect the presence of current in a circuit.
 The pointer remains at zero for zero current.
-It deflects to the left or right depending on the direction of current.
+It deflects to the left or right depending on the direction of the current.

-Faraday had no formal education.
-He developed his interest in science by reading books in book-binding shop he worked.
+Michael Faraday (1791–1867): Faraday had no formal education.
+He developed his interest in science by reading books in a book-binding shop where he worked.
 He made notes of Humphrey Davy’s lectures and sent them to Davy.
 Soon he became an assistant in Davy’s laboratory at the Royal Institute.
 Faraday discovered electromagnetic induction and the laws of electrolysis.
 He turned down honorary degrees conferred by several universities.

 • Take two coils of copper wire having many turns (say 50 and 100 turns).
 Insert them over a non-conducting cylindrical roll.

-• Connect the coil-1 (larger number of turns) in series with a battery & plug key.
+• Connect coil-1 (larger number of turns) in series with a battery and a plug key.
 Connect coil-2 with a galvanometer.

 • Plug in the key.
 The galvanometer needle instantly jumps to one side and just as quickly returns to zero.
 It indicates a momentary current in coil-2.